 Herniated Disc Treatment

 A herniated disc, or slipped disc, is one of the most common types of back injury and often causes long-term pain and reduced function.
 If you think you may have a herniated disc and are looking for effective care, turn to Bart Gatz, MD, and the team at American Interventional Pain Institute in Greenacres, Florida.
 Dr. Gatz is a distinguished pain medicine specialist providing high-quality services for patients who have herniated discs and other back problems.
-Request a consultation online or by phone today to get started.
+Call 561-641-0089 to request a consultation today.

 What is a herniated disc?